 Chronic obstructive pulmonary disease (COPD) is the term used to describe chronic lung conditions that cause severe shortness of breath and block the airways in your lungs.
-Usually it refers to long-lasting bronchitis or emphysema, but can also include asthmatic bronchitis (bronchial asthma).
-All of these diseases cause the air sacs and tubes in your lungs to become blocked.
+Usually it refers to long-lasting bronchitis or emphysema.
+But it can also include asthmatic bronchitis (bronchial asthma).
+All of these diseases cause the air sacs and tubes in the lungs to become blocked.

 With chronic bronchitis, a constant cough that produces mucus causes bronchial tubes to become inflamed.
-Eventually, scar tissue forms in the lungs, which don't allow in as much oxygen as you need.
-With emphysema, the walls of your lungs lose their elasticity -- they can't constrict to allow you to exhale.
+Eventually, scar tissue forms in the lungs, which doesn't allow your lungs to take in as much oxygen as you need.
+With emphysema, the walls of your lungs lose their elasticity, meaning they can't constrict to allow for exhaling.
 People with COPD can have either or both of these diseases.

 The main risk factor for COPD is smoking.
-There is no cure for COPD, and while treatments may help control symptoms, they can't undo the damage to the lungs.
-The most important thing you can do to prevent COPD or to stop the damage from getting worse if you have it is to not smoke.
+There is no cure for COPD.
+While treatments may help control symptoms, they can't undo the damage to the lungs.
+The most important thing you can do to prevent COPD, or to stop the damage from getting worse if you have it, is to stop smoking.

 Signs and Symptoms

 - Ongoing cough, often with phlegm, that may be hard to bring up

 - Production of increased mucus

 - Smoking.
 The longer you smoke, and the more often you smoke, the higher your risk.
 People who smoke pipes and cigars, and those who are exposed to large amounts of secondhand smoke, are also at greater risk.

 - Genetics.
 People with a rare hereditary disorder called alpha-1 anti-trypsin deficiency lack an enzyme that helps protect the lungs from damage

 - Exposure to toxic chemicals, such as silica or cadmium